Let Love Float

 My trepidation isn’t because of the usual difficulty of corralling the emotions of others: jealousy, generational expectations; and micromanaging family members; rather, it’s managing my own emotions.

 This is my little sister.
 This is the girl I have known since the month she turned 8 years old.
-I was sad years ago when I realized I should no longer hold her hand in public….which I think was the day I took her to an upper manhattan park to play in the sprinklers and realized that though I was her brother taking pictures of her having fun.
-Other people saw a middle aged white guy taking pictures of a young black girl in a swimsuit…
+I was sad years ago when I realized I should no longer hold her hand in public….which I think was the day I took her to an upper Manhattan park to play in the sprinklers and realized that though I was her brother taking pictures of her having fun.
+Other people saw a middle-aged white guy taking pictures of a young Black girl in a swimsuit…

 I’m sad…and I’m proud.